 Immigrant visa numbers for individuals in a “preference category” are limited, so are not always available.
-For more information on both family-based and employment-based preference categories, please see the “Green Card Eligibility” link to the left.
+For more information on both family-based and employment-based preference categories, please see the “Green Card Eligibility” page.

 The U.S. Department of State is the agency that distributes visa numbers.
 Family sponsored preference categories are limited to 226,000 per year and employment based preference visa are limited to 140,000 per year.
 In addition, there are limits to the percentage of visas that can be allotted to each country.

 Because the demand is higher than the supply of visas for a given year for some categories, a visa queue (waiting list) forms.
 To distribute the visas among all preference categories, the Department of State gives out the visas by providing visa numbers according to the preference category and one’s priority date.
 The priority date (explained below) is used to determine an individual’s place in line in the visa queue.
 When the priority date becomes current, the individual will be eligible to apply for an immigrant visa.

 Your priority date can be found on Form I-797, Notice of Action, for the petition filed for you.
 The length of time you must wait in line before receiving an immigrant visa or adjusting status depends on:

 The demand for and supply of immigrant visa numbers